honza/honza.github.com/content/the-cost-of-shooting-film-in-2020-in-canada.md

 If they shoot 120 film: $92.04 per year or $0.64 per frame.

-**Obssessed photographer**: bulk loading is certainly the way to go here.
+**Obsessed photographer**: bulk loading is certainly the way to go here.
 They will save about $200 every year by loading their own film.
 Film cost per year:
 $221.02.